Drones and aerial imagery capture privacy notice

 Our core data protection obligations and commitments are set out in Bradford Council's primary privacy notice.

 This notice provides additional privacy information to describe how personal data captured by drone camera imagery within Bradford Council is used and protected.
+The Councils Planning Enforcement Team and Building Control have the benefit of using a drone (Unmanned Aerial Vehicle - UAV) to help investigate breaches of planning and building control.

-Drone Imagery we collect and use
+Drone imagery we collect and use

 The information we collect will be the minimum we need to deliver our service.